M.D./Ph.D. Program Overview

 c.
 Research Presentations: Students from each phase of the program present their research including those just starting (who present research plans), those doing graduate work (research in progress) and those doing clinical work (completed research).

 d.
-Happy Hour: This provides a venue just to kick back and socialize.
+Social Events: This provides a venue just to kick back and socialize.